Why Does Beth Yeshua Exist?

 Yom Kippur (Lev 23:27-32)

-As Messianic believers, we embrace the celebrations, holidays, language, customs, rituals, foods and other observances of our heritage which do not conflict with our belief in Yeshua.
+As Messianic believers, we embrace the celebrations, holidays, language, customs, rituals, foods and other observances of our heritage which do not conflict with our beliefs in Yeshua the Messiah.